The Kīngitanga (Māori King movement), one of New Zealand’s oldest surviving political institutions, was founded in 1858.

 In 1856, at Pūkawa, on the shores of Lake Taupō, the Waikato chief Pōtatau Te Wherowhero was nominated as king.
-At first he refused, but later agreed.
+At first he refused, but later he agreed.
 In 1858 he was declared king at Ngāruawāhia.

 Pōtatau died in 1860 and his son, Tāwhiao, became king.
-In 1863 government troops invaded the Waikato, and war followed.
+In 1863 government troops invaded Waikato, and war followed.
 Waikato were defeated, huge areas of their land were confiscated, and Tāwhiao and his followers retreated into the King Country.
 In 1881 they returned to Waikato.
-Tāwhiao worked unsuccessfully for the return of confiscated lands, and travelled to London in 1884 to look for support from Queen Victoria.
+Tāwhiao worked unsuccessfully for the return of confiscated lands, travelling to London in 1884 to look for support from Queen Victoria.

 Tāwhiao set up the Kauhanganui (Kīngitanga parliament) and began poukai (annual visits to Kīngitanga marae).

 Mahuta became king in 1894 after the death of Tāwhiao, his father.
 In the 1890s the Kīngitanga tried unsuccessfully to unite with the Kotahitanga (Māori parliament) movement.
 From 1903 to 1910 Mahuta was a member of the Legislative Council.

 Mahuta died in 1912 and his son, Te Rata, became king.
 Te Rata was often ill.
 In 1914 he and three others travelled to England.
 He met King George V, but was told that the land confiscations were an issue for the New Zealand government.